 Neoadjuvant systemic therapy (NST) is the standard-of-care for most patients diagnosed with stage II-III early breast cancer (EBC), especially those with human epidermal growth factor receptor 2-positive (HER2-positive) and triple-negative disease1-3.
 The goals of NST include tumor shrinkage to favor breast-conserving surgery, in vivo assessment of drug sensitivity and tailoring of post-NST treatment based on the initial tumor’s response1.
 Pathologic complete response (pCR) is observed in 10-60% of patients receiving NST, with higher rates seen in triple-negative and HER2-positive subtypes4.
 The prognostic significance of achieving pCR to NST is well established, with patients achieving pCR experiencing excellent disease-free survival5.
 Despite advances in the treatment of EBC, approximately 30% of patients experience disease recurrence after NST and surgery5, highlighting a critical need for innovative strategies to predict and monitor treatment response and disease progression.
 An active area of study is the development of non-invasive tools to monitor response to NST and predict the likelihood of pCR in patients with EBC.

-Liquid biopsy which consists in sampling of body fluids such as peripheral blood to assess biomarkers that could inform patient management, has gained traction for several medical purposes, including non-invasive prenatal testing and organ transplantation monitoring6,7.
+Liquid biopsy, which consists in sampling of body fluids such as peripheral blood to assess biomarkers that could inform patient management, has gained traction for several medical purposes, including non-invasive prenatal testing and organ transplantation monitoring6,7.
 The use of liquid biopsy in oncology, through the analysis of circulating tumor-derived DNA (ctDNA) from plasma, may have utility at almost every stage of a patient’s management, including treatment monitoring, detection of minimal residual disease (MRD) and the identification of genetic alterations that can be predictive of response or resistance to specific therapies8,9. ctDNA generally comprises only a small fraction of total DNA in plasma and has been shown to vary according to cancer type and disease burden with measurably higher quantities detected in advanced tumors compared to early-stage disease10-12.

 In breast cancer, the use of ctDNA in clinical practice is currently recommended for patients with metastatic disease to assess the repertoire of actionable genetic alterations13,14 as well as to identify mechanisms of therapeutic resistance (e.g., ESR1 hotspot mutations)15,16.
 In EBC, some studies have suggested the utility of ctDNA-based methodologies to assess residual disease and potentially identify patients at higher risk of distant relapse17-19.
 The detection of ctDNA after NST has emerged as an independent predictor of recurrence, underscoring its potential in tailoring patient-specific therapeutic strategies20.
 Conversely, ctDNA clearance during NST in HER2-negative tumors seem to be linked to favorable long-term outcomes even in patients with residual disease at surgery21.